obaghirli/ProjectX/README.md

 ## Linux Commands
 ```
 python main.py -GN   // this will use GN Benchmark datasets and will print the graphs at the end
-python main.py -ARG  // e.g. ARG can be any of TEST or KARATE or DOLPHIN or FOOTBALL datasets, do not forget the dash(-)
+python main.py -ARG  // e.g. ARG can be any of TEST or KARATE or DOLPHIN or FOOTBALL or ARXIVHEPTH datasets, do not forget the dash(-)

 python main.py -GN -nodraw  //-nodraw exits silently without graphs, if used, you will NOT get any graphs
 python main.py -TEST -nodraw // this will use "TEST" dataset and will NOT print the graphs

 python main.py // exactly same as the first command, this will use GN dataset [network.dat, community.dat] by default [at location: ~/ProjectX/benchmark] and will print the graphs

+python main.py -GN -mproc 4 // enables multiprocessing with 4 cpu

 ```

-## System Requirements
+## Installation and System Requirements
 * Python 2.7.x //tested on version 2.7.12
 * pip
 * matplotlib library